The doctor wants your child to have a sweat test to find out if they have a condition called cystic fibrosis.

 What do I take to the test?

-Your child needs to be kept warm before and during the sweat test to encourage them to sweat.
-Bring a warm sweater or woollen blanket to wrap around your baby during the sweat test.
-For an older child, bring something for them to do (such as a book, colouring book etc).
+Keep your child warm before and during the sweat test to encourage them to sweat.
+Bring a warm sweater and woollen blanket to wrap around your baby during the sweat test.
+Older children will need a warm jacket or sweater to wear during the collection process.
+Bring something for older children to do (such as a book, colouring book etc).
 You will be able to feed your baby during the test.

 How long will the test take?